-In FY 2019/20, we conducted 631 audits and 71 engagement visits or training sessions.
-The majority of these activities were conducted by our internal responsibility team who endeavour to build trust in our ongoing partnerships and drive continuous improvement.
+In FY 2020/21, we conducted 409 audits and 33 engagement activities.
+The majority of these activities were conducted by our internal Responsibility team who endeavour to build trust in our ongoing partnerships and drive continuous improvement.

-The audit and assessment programme covers all our finished goods facilities and their sub-contractor supply chains, and 70% of our raw material supplier mills, tanneries and trim or component facilities.
+The audit and assessment programme covers all our finished goods facilities and their subcontractor supply chains, this year covering over 60% of our raw material suppliers.

-We continue to strengthen the breadth and depth of our ethical trading programme and implement the action plans resulting from our FY 2018/19 Human Rights Impact Assessment.
-In FY 2020/21, we will conduct another Human Rights Impact Assessment to capture any new or emerging risk and impact areas and will develop mitigation plans where required.
-We will also develop online tools and resources to provide employees with relevant training to help them identify risks of modern slavery and to further embed risk mitigation into our culture.
+We continue to strengthen the breadth and depth of our human rights due diligence and ethical trading programme as well as implement the action plans resulting from our FY 2020/21 Human Rights Impact Assessment.
+A key focus is on engaging with key certification bodies to ensure human rights due diligence is conducted and social standards are upheld.
+In addition, we will continue to support our supply chain partners through challenges presented by the COVID-19 pandemic and monitor potential emerging risks and impacts in our extended supply chain.
 We believe that our focus on transparency and traceability throughout the supply chain will help identify modern slavery risks which can then be addressed.

 We continue to review our own business operations and procurement procedures to ensure that risks of modern slavery are considered.